- An online shop – the information might include goods being sold and a shopping cart.

 const myBirthday = '18.04.1982';

 const are called “constants”.
-They can not be changed.
-An attempt to do it would cause an error:
+They cannot be reassigned.
+An attempt to do so would cause an error:

-When a programmer is sure that the variable should never change, he can use
+When a programmer is sure that a variable will never change, they can declare it with

-const to guarantee it, and also to clearly show that fact to everyone.
+const to guarantee and clearly communicate that fact to everyone.

 There is a widespread practice to use constants as aliases for difficult-to-remember values that are known prior to execution.

-Such constants are named using capitals and underscores.
+Such constants are named using capital letters and underscores.

 COLOR_ORANGEis much easier to remember than